Students of Theology have access to a range of support services available to them to assist with study and living.

 Code of Conduct

 All students enrolled at Trinity College are expected to understand and abide by the standards set out in the Code of Conduct.
-If you need advice or wish to speak to someone about a possible breach of the Code, please contact one of the official Advisors, the Registrar of the Theological School, or one of the Chaplains.
+If you need advice or wish to speak to someone about a possible breach of the Code, please contact the Registrar of the Theological School or one of the Chaplains.

 Trinity College Theological School is a diverse and inclusive one, and we acknowledge that human rights and social justice apply to everyone.
 Included with the policy is a Student Support Plan application form.
 This can be used by students who may benefit from additional support, based on a specific need or condition.
-For more information, see our Welcome page.
+For more information, see About the School page.

 Fee-HELP (University Fee Loan Scheme)